 Catherine B. W. Desmarais, Certified Genealogist®

 Catherine, the owner and founder of Stone House Historical Research, has been admitted as an expert witness in the Surrogate’s Court of New York County, New York.
-She has taught forensic genealogy courses at the Salt Lake Institute of Genealogy, the Genealogical Research Institute of Pittsburgh, and the Forensic Genealogy Institute in Texas.
-A US Department of Defense qualified genealogist since 2012, Catherine has managed more than 100 cases to locate family members and DNA donors to assist the Defense POW/MIA Accounting Agency with their efforts to fully account for service members from WWII and the Korean War.
+She teaches forensic genealogy courses at the Salt Lake Institute of Genealogy and the Genealogical Research Institute of Pittsburgh, and formerly taught at the Forensic Genealogy Institute in Texas.
+A US Department of Defense qualified genealogist since 2012, Catherine has managed hundreds of cases to locate family members and DNA donors to assist the Defense POW/MIA Accounting Agency with their efforts to fully account for service members from WWII and the Korean War.